 - Staff working with children are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff should always act in the best interests of the child. - Exercising professional curiosity and knowing what to look for is vital to the early identification of abuse and neglect.
-If staff are unsure, they should always speak to the designated safeguarding lead (or deputy). - All staff should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
-Indicators of abuse and neglect are described - Any staff member who has a safeguarding concern should follow the reporting and referral processes described in this policy.
+When concerned about the welfare of a child, staff should always act in the best interests of the child. - Exercising professional curiosity and knowing what to look for is vital to the early identification of abuse, neglect and exploitation.
+If staff are unsure, they should always speak to the designated safeguarding lead (or deputy). - All staff should be aware of indicators of abuse, neglect and exploitation so that they are able to identify cases of children who may be in need of help or protection.
+Indicators of abuse, neglect and exploitation are described in Appendix 1. - Any staff member who has a safeguarding concern should follow the reporting and referral processes described in this policy.
 Staff should expect to support social workers and other agencies following any referral. - Where a staff member has concerns about poor or unsafe practice or potential failures in the school's safeguarding systems, these should be raised in accordance with the school's Whistleblowing Policy.
-If staff do not feel able to raise an issue with the school or feel that their genuine concerns are not being addressed, they may contact the NSPCC whistleblowing helpline. (see contact details at the beginning of this policy). - All staff should understand the school's role and responsibilities within the local partnership.
+If staff do not feel able to raise an issue with the school or feel that their genuine concerns are not being addressed, they may contact the NSPCC Whistleblowing Advice Line as an alternative route.
+Please refer to 'Key Staff and Agency Contact Details'. - All staff should understand the school's role and responsibilities within the local partnership.
 Please refer to 'Information Sharing and Multi-Agency Working' section for further information. - Staff should be aware that a child may not feel ready or know how to tell someone that they are being abused, exploited, or neglected and/or they may not recognise their experiences as harmful.
 For example, a child may feel embarrassed, humiliated or being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers. - It is important that staff determine how to best build trusted relationships with pupils which facilitate communication.